AstunTechnology/ssdidocs/docs/ssdi_adminguidance.rst

 Editing locally
 ---------------

 Editing the files locally requires the installation of a Git client on your local computer.
+Details on installation and configuring git are beyond the scope of this document, but downloads and instructions for windows can be found at https://git-for-windows.github.io/.

-TODO
+You will need a GitHub account to edit files locally.

 .. |image0| image:: media/adminimage01.png